Essential Home Safety Checklist for Toddlers: 10 Key Steps

 Consider your kitchen area.
 Keep knives, scissors, and other sharp utensils out of reach or secured.
 Use stove knob covers to prevent accidental activation, and install latches on cabinets that contain cleaning supplies.
 In living areas, ensure that electrical outlets are covered with safety plugs.

-This section focuses on assessing the living areas within your home to ensure they are safe for your toddler.
-By identifying potential hazards in key areas, you can create a nurturing environment that minimizes risks.
+This section focuses on assessing the key living areas within your home to ensure they are safe for your toddler.
 Consider the following checklist to evaluate each room and outdoor space effectively.

 Living Room